apache/cloudstack-documentation/source/adminguide/storage.rst

 example:vSphere, KVM.
 This is because the different hypervisors use different disk image formats.

-CloudStack defines a volume as a unit of storage available to a guest VM.
+CloudStack defines a volume as a unit of storage available to a Guest Instance.
 Volumes are either root disks or data disks.
 The root disk has "/" in the file system and is usually the boot device.
 Data disks provide for additional storage, for example: "/opt" or "D:".
-Every guest VM has a root disk, and VMs can also optionally have a data disk.
-End users can mount multiple data disks to guest VMs.
+Every Guest Instance has a root disk, and Instances can also optionally have a data disk.
+End Users can mount multiple data disks to Guest Instances.
 Users choose data disks from the disk offerings created by administrators.
-The user can create a template from a volume as well; this is the standard procedure for private template creation.
+The User can create a Template from a volume as well; this is the standard procedure for private Template creation.
 Volumes are hypervisor-specific: a volume from one hypervisor type may not be used on a guest of another hypervisor type.

 .. note::